 Lab grading procedure: Your lab assignments will be graded by an automatic grading system which has been designed for E7.
 Manual grading will be done to verify presence of appropriate explanatory comments and documentation in your code.
-You will be provided with some test cases (i.e., sample input data) and associated answers (i.e., expected outputs) that you can use to help check your code.
+You will be provided with some test cases (i.e. sample input data) and associated answers (i.e. expected outputs) that you can use to help check your code.
 The provided test cases are not exhaustive, and it is your responsibility to ensure that your code works in general, not just for a few supplied test cases.
 We will use additional undisclosed test cases in grading your lab assignments.
 You will receive a report for each lab assignment showing your score on each question and where you lost points.
 You should compare your output with the output in the solutions to understand what is going on in cases where you lost points.

-Regrade requests: Any lab assignment grading disputes must be registered no later than one week after your lab assignment score is posted on bourses.
+Regrade requests: You can submit a regrade request only if you miss more than 2 points on a problem.
+Any lab assignment grading disputes must be received no later than one week after your lab assignment score is posted on bcourses.
 After that, your grade for that assignment will be final.
-To dispute grades, you should send an email to E7spring16@gmail.com with your name, SID, the lab assignment number, and file name that you are disputing as well as a memo of why you think the file was graded incorrectly.
+To dispute grades, you should send an email to e7spring@gmail.com with your name, SID, the lab assignment number, and file name that you are disputing as well as a description of why you think the file was graded incorrectly.
 You will receive an email confirming the disputed problem, and we will resolve the problem as soon as we can.
 Please be patient and be assured that your dispute will be considered carefully.

 Lab collaboration policy: We encourage you to get to know the GSIs and other students in your lab section, and to discuss lab assignments with them.
-It is fine to ask for and offer advice, and to answer questions from other students during lab sessions.
+It is fine to work in groups and ask for and offer advice, and to answer questions from other students during lab sessions as long as you are writing your own code.
 You must not e-mail, post, or otherwise share your code with others, and you may not copy the computer code of another student.
-More generally, you may not submit the work of someone else, or work together in teams and claim jointly authored or copied work to be your own.
+More generally, you may not submit the work of someone else, or claim jointly authored or copied work to be your own.
 We will use special software to check all submitted computer code for plagiarism.
 In situations such as header lines at the beginning of a file where everyone's code is similar, similarities do not matter and will be ignored.
 In areas where most codes are dissimilar, any remaining ones that show strong similarities will be flagged.
-The penalty for copying will be a score of -100 (negative one hundred) on that lab assignment for all involved (original author and any copiers).
+The penalty for copying or letting someone copy will be a score of -100 (negative one hundred) on that lab assignment for all involved (original author and any copiers).
 A repeat offense earns a final grade of F and referral to the Center for Student Conduct.
 A negative score on a lab assignment means you will lose points earned from completing other lab assignments.
 Your lowest 2 lab scores can still be dropped, with the exception of the lab score of -100.

-Programming project: In the second part of the semester, you will work in teams of two or three on a programming project; all team members should be enrolled in the same lab group.
+Programming project: In the second part of the semester, you will work in teams of three on a programming project; all team members should be enrolled in the same lab group.
 The project is designed to be a fun and comprehensive synthesis of the programming concepts you will learn throughout the semester.
 Further details about the project, including guidelines and important dates, will be given later.
-This is the only time you are allowed to work together on writing code.
+This is the only time you are allowed to directly work together on writing code.